 The Hungarian language is one of the stranger languages in Europe.
 It’s not Indo-European which is the language family of most of the languages spoken in Europe.

-How the Hungarian language, or Maygar, found its way to Central Europe is a complicated story, but the early ancestral language of the Hungarian people came from a region south of the Ural mountains in Siberia, far from where modern-day Hungary is located.
+How the Hungarian language, or Magyar, found its way to Central Europe is a complicated story, but the early ancestral language of the Hungarian people came from a region south of the Ural mountains in Siberia, far from where modern-day Hungary is located.

-While Hungarian is very different from the Slavic, Romance, and Germanic languages that surround it, it has some similarities with a language with which it has been in contact with historically: Turkish.
+While Hungarian is very different from the Slavic, Romance, and Germanic languages that surround it, it has some similarities with a language with which it has been in contact historically: Turkish.
 This leads many to think that Hungarian is related to the Turkish language.

 Well, it isn’t.